chrisnoonan98675/site/xl-impact/how-to/install-xl-impact.markdown

 * Connecting XL Release to XL Impact to retrieve XL Release data

 Download the `xlr-xli-data-plugin` from the distribution site.
-Copy the plugin to the XL Release plugins directory, add following snippet to configuration file, and restart XL Release server.
+Unpack the plugin inside the `XL_RELEASE_SERVER_HOME/plugins/` directory, add following snippet to configuration file, and restart XL Release server.

         xl {
           plugin {